Michael Jackson created some of the

 use of synth bass and strings to lay down

 a hard groove and mysterious vibe.
 Want

 to learn the central bass riff and chordal

 If your axe allows it, split your

-keyboard at middle C
+keyboard at middle C with a slightly

 grungy, Minimoog-esque bass sound in

 the lower register and a string sound